 Subscribe to receive our Floor Reports covering all the action on the Texas House and Senate floor!

-Relating to prohibitions on camping in a public place; creating a criminal offense.
+Relating to prohibitions on camping in a public place and to a political subdivision's designation of property for camping by homeless individuals; creating a criminal offense.

 No significant fiscal implication to the State is anticipated.